Welcome to the Vermont Small Business Development Center (VtSBDC)!

 What is the VtSBDC and what services does VtSBDC provide?

 Whether you are starting your own business, or already own and operate your own business, VtSBDC is here to help.
 As part of the national SBDC network, the VtSBDC is your number one statewide small business resource in Vermont for every stage of business.

 From start-up to transition, we offer the knowledge, experience, and resources to help you start, grow, sustain, or exit your small business.
 Our certified professional business advisors bring a wealth of experience, education, and expertise to the small business owner through one-on-one advising, training, and guidance.
 We help Vermonters start businesses, create jobs, secure capital, build enterprise value, and grow the local economy.

-The VtSBDC is a program of the Vermont State Colleges, hosted by Vermont Technical College.
+The VtSBDC is a program of the Vermont State Colleges, hosted by Vermont State University.
 It is funded in part by the U.S. Small Business Administration and the State of Vermont Agency of Commerce and Community Development and nationally accredited by the Association of Small Business Development Centers.

 What do VtSBDC services cost?

 Advising services are provided at no cost.
 There are nominal fees for some seminars and workshops.

 How do I qualify to work with VtSBDC?

 - If you are starting a business, there is a two-step process to begin: 1) attendance at a no-cost “Starting Your Own Business (SYOB)” workshop (available virtually on a monthly basis with live Q/A – or an on-demand version) and 2) answer a few basic questions about your new venture.
 Finally, review part 2 of Frequently Asked Questions about Starting Your Own Business.